List of Super Bowl head coaches

 This is a list of Super Bowl head coaches.

 Super Bowl head coaches

-(Win number in parenthesis).
+(Win number in parentheses).
 [Loss number in brackets].
 Click on heading arrows to sort table.

 Coaches with multiple Super Bowl appearances

 The following NFL head coaches have coached in two or more Super Bowls.
 Of eligible coaches not in the Hall of Fame, only two have had three or more appearances: Mike Holmgren and Dan Reeves.
 There are only two eligible coaches with multiple wins to not be inducted into the Hall of Fame: George Seifert and Mike Shanahan.